zjrohrbach/markdown-wkshts/11-1_SubPlans.md

 1. Please hand out the *Chapter 6 - Work and Energy* Syllabus
 2. After that, tell students to watch the videos and do the work posted on Schoology.
 3. Students are welcome to work together.
+4. Nothing for you to collect for this class.